-ORGANIZE - Make the Process as Simple as Possible
+ORGANIZE - Make it Simple

-Colors: Blue = Recycling; Green = Compostables; Black = Landfill.
+Correct Colors: Blue = Recycling; Green = Compostables; Black = Landfill.

-LAUNCH - Give Students the “Why”
+LAUNCH - Give the “Why”

-Before launch, Hillside will present new program to students/staff, giving overview of what composting is, what happens in a landfill, why we compost, and how it works.
+Orientation: Hillside will present new program to students/staff, giving overview of what composting is, what happens in a landfill, why we compost, and how it works.

-WHERE IT GOES:
+WHERE IT GOES